-It’s a piece of advice my mom used to dole out whenever I’d lost confidence.
+It’s a piece of advice my mom used to give whenever I’d lost confidence.
 You could say I was raised with a fake it ’til you make it mentality.

 For better or for worse, I’ve spent my fair share of time doing things I wasn’t quite qualified to do.
 I’ve bullshitted(?) my way through discussions that I had no business participating in.

-And I’ve put myself way way out there (like that one time when I made a book, and another book, and another one) before I even knew What TF I was doing.
+And I’ve put myself way way out there (like that one time when I made a book, and another book, and another one) before I even knew what I was doing.

 I think it all comes down to this one piece of advice.

 I make a lot of brownies and I think they’re the best, each time.
 Now?
 I’m saying theeeeeeese are the best brownies I’ve ever made.